-Many people are hesitant to contact a bankruptcy attorney because they often feel as though they have done something wrong.
-Hardworking people across the country are finding themselves in financial distress due to no fault of their own.
-Job loss, divorce, unexpected medical bills and other causes can put otherwise financially stable people into a position where they are unable to meet their financial obligations.
+The United States Constitution specifically permits Americans to eliminate debts in bankruptcy.
+Unfortunately, many people are hesitant to speak with an attorney because they feel as though they may have done something wrong.
+Nothing could be further from the truth.
+Now more than ever, hard-working Americans are finding themselves in financial distress through no fault of their own.
+Job loss, divorce, illness, tax debt, and other causes can place otherwise financially responsible people in a position where they may be unable to meet their obligations.

-Chapter 7 bankruptcy: Chapter 7 can be a good option for people who have large amounts of unsecured debt such as credit card debts or medical bills.
+Chapter 7 bankruptcy: Chapter 7 can be a good option for people who have large amounts of unsecured debt, such as credit card debts or medical bills.
 Those who qualify for Chapter 7 are able to discharge their debts without any further obligation to creditors.
-The entire process can be completed in as little as six months.
+The entire process can be completed in as little as five months.

 For more information about bankruptcy, please visit our Bankruptcy FAQ page.

-Contact our office today to discuss your bankruptcy questions with a Stroudsburg bankruptcy lawyer.
+Call or email us to discuss your financial issues with Vince Rubino or Bob Kidwell, and have all of your questions answered.
 We are available between the hours of 9 a.m. and 5 p.m.
 Monday through Friday and by appointment at other times.
-You can reach us by phone at 570-559-5507, toll-free at 800-506-0191 and via email to schedule your initial consultation.
+You can reach us by phone at 570-559-5507 and via email to schedule your initial consultation.